Deep in the Australian desert, an expedition in search of rare earth elements

 Why mine rare earth elements in Central Australia?

-In order to prevent future economic, geopolitical, and environmental problems, Western countries have been undertaking major research projects for the past decade with the aim of eventually diversifying their sources of supply and ensuring that extraction is carried out responsibly and with respect for people and the environment.
+In order to prevent future economic, geopolitical, and environmental problems, Western countries have been undertaking major research projects for the past decade or so with the goal of eventually diversifying their sources of supply and ensuring that extraction is carried out responsibly and with respect for people and the environment.

 See also:

-As a recipient of a European Marie Curie Horizon 2020 grant, I had the opportunity to spend 18 months on a research assignment at the University of Sydney to gain additional expertise in numerical modeling.
-And I took the opportunity to organize a field trip to the Australian outback, known as the bush, to assess the rare earth potential of the pegmatites in the Entia Metamorphic Dome (a circular outcrop of partially melted rocks originating from the deep Earth’s crust during the formation of ancient mountain ranges) in Central Australia.
+As a recipient of a European Marie Curie Horizon 2020 grant, I had the opportunity to spend 18 months on a research assignment at the University of Sydney to gain additional skills in numerical modeling.
+I took advantage of this opportunity to organize a field trip to the Australian outback—known as the bush—to assess the rare-earth potential of the pegmatites in the Entia Metamorphic Dome (a circular outcrop of partially melted rocks originating from the deep Earth’s crust during the formation of ancient mountain ranges) in Central Australia.
 Pegmatites are products of the melting of the continental crust, rich in quartz, feldspars, and micas, as well as rare metals.

-To that end, I invited two colleagues: Patrice Rey, a tectonicist and modeler from the University of Sydney, and Fleurice Parat, a magmatic petrologist from the University of Montpellier.
+To that end, I invited two colleagues: Patrice Rey, a tectonist and modeler from the University of Sydney, and Fleurice Parat, a magmatic petrologist from the University of Montpellier.

-Organize a completely self-guided expedition in the Australian bush
+Organizing a completely self-sufficient expedition in the Australian bush

-This meticulous planning begins several months in advance, as nothing can be left to chance (there will be enough uncertainties when the time comes, anyway).
-For this mission to succeed, I absolutely must find the GPS coordinates of the rare earth deposits listed in the Northern Territory Geological Survey’s archives from the 1990s.
-Indeed, after being intensively explored for uranium in the late20th century, this territory has shown significant interest in rare earths since the beginning ofthe 21st century (rare earth minerals are often radioactive as well, which further complicates their extraction).
+This meticulous planning begins several months in advance, because nothing can be left to chance (there will be enough uncertainties when the time comes, anyway).
+For this mission to be a success, I absolutely must find the GPS coordinates of the rare-earth deposits listed in the Northern Territory Geological Survey’s archives from the 1990s.
+In fact, after being intensively explored for uranium in the late20th century, this territory has shown significant interest in rare earths since the beginning ofthe 21st century (rare earth minerals are often radioactive as well, which further complicates their extraction).

-I arrive in Alice Springs from Sydney on the morning of July 11, almost at the same time that my colleague Fleurice arrives from France after a 24-hour flight.
+I arrived in Alice Springs from Sydney on the morning of July 11, almost at the same time that my colleague Fleurice arrived from France after a 24-hour flight.
 Our colleague Patrice will join us two days later.
-So the two of us are in charge of planning the logistics and essential errands.
+So the two of us are in charge of planning the logistics and taking care of the essential errands.
 We’re setting out with just one 4×4, so we’ll have to stick to the trails visible on satellite images without risking straying off them.

 Source: Author provided

-Alice Springs is a small town of about 20,000 people in the heart of Australia, tucked away thousands of kilometers from civilization (1,500 km north of Darwin and south of Adelaide).
+Alice Springs is a small town of about 20,000 people in central Australia, tucked away several thousand kilometers from civilization (1,500 km north of Darwin and south of Adelaide).
 The local supermarket is a far cry from the extravagance of our European hypermarkets or the posh Pacific Coast!
 But it has the essentials: water for 15 days (there are no water sources where we’re going), pasta, canned vegetables, freeze-dried soups, tea, muesli, spreads, vitamin powder (like spirulina), a table, folding chairs, and dishes (which we’ll leave for the locals after the mission), shovels (for digging daily, individual latrines), sunscreen, wide-brimmed hats, and… fly nets!
-We’re heading out completely self-sufficient, yet traveling light and minimalist (what reassures me is that my colleague Patrice has plenty of bush missions under his belt): cooking over an open fire (a pit dug in the sand of the creek), no generator, no fridge—so we’re only bringing food that keeps at room temperature—and, of course, a first-aid kit.
+We’re heading out completely self-sufficient, but traveling light and minimalist (what reassures me is that my colleague Patrice has plenty of missions in the bush under his belt): cooking over an open fire (a fire pit dug into the sand at the cove), no generator, no fridge—so we’re only bringing food that keeps at room temperature—and, of course, a first-aid kit.

-The Entia metamorphic dome is located on private land at Ambalindum Station, a vast cattle ranch spanning several thousandsquare kilometers.
-My requests for permission to access the site, sent to the headquarters in Brisbane, have gone unanswered, so we’ll have to negotiate access on-site with the ranchers when the time comes.
-That means a 300-kilometer detour, without even being sure they’ll let us in!
+The Entia metamorphic dome is located on private land at Ambalindum Station, a vast cattle ranch spanning several thousandkm².
+My requests for permission to access the site, sent to the corporate headquarters in Brisbane, have gone unanswered, so we’ll have to negotiate access on-site with the ranchers when the time comes.
+That means a 300-km detour—and we’re not even sure they’ll let us in!

 So we spend our first three nights acclimatizing at the Hale River Homestead campground in Old Ambalindum (150 km east of Alice Springs).
 After a quick phone call to the farm owner on the second night, she tells me to stop by the next day at 7 a.m., after their morning debriefing.
 The sun rises through a veil of dry, red dust; I spot the farmers’ helicopter, its spinning blades breaking the icy morning silence.
-We park in front of the small, single-story shed where the morning meeting is being held.
-We aren’t invited inside, despite the temperature being only a few degrees.
-We wait for the farmer’s wife to arrive with maps, which we spread out on the hood of the car.
-She hesitates to grant us access, and we repeat that we are not a mining company but academics; ultimately, the key was the name of a colleague from the University of Adelaide who had visited the previous year and made a good impression.
+We park in front of the small, single-story shack where the morning meeting is being held.
+We aren’t invited inside, even though the temperature is only a few degrees.
+We wait for the farmer’s wife to arrive with some maps, which we spread out on the hood of the car.
+She hesitates to grant us access, and we repeat that we’re not a mining company but academics; in the end, the key to getting in was the name of a colleague from the University of Adelaide who had visited the previous year and made a good impression.
 Phew, the mission is saved.
-We set off on a six-hour drive to enter the Entia dome via a passable and secure track with just a single vehicle.
-Last stop to fill up the diesel tank before leaving civilization behind: the Aboriginal community of Atitjere, remote and so far removed from our Western worldview.
+We set off on a six-hour drive to enter the Entia Dome via a passable and secure track, with just a single vehicle.
+Our last stop to fill up the diesel tank before leaving civilization behind: the Atitjere Aboriginal community, remote and so far removed from our Western worldview.

-Our daily life over 10 days in the heart of the Entia Dome
+Our daily life for 10 days in the heart of the Entia Dome

-We arrive at our campsite in the late afternoon, right in the heart of the dome—a location that will allow us to explore the area daily—in a dry creek bed that Patrice recognizes from having been here several times before: this rocky spot is the kitchen area (magnificent migmatites!), over there the sand is the most comfortable for the tents, and over there are the restrooms.
+We arrive at our campsite in the late afternoon, right in the heart of the dome—which will allow us to explore the area daily—in a dry creek bed that Patrice recognizes from having been here several times before: this rocky spot is the kitchen area (magnificent migmatites!), over there the sand is the most comfortable spot for the tents, and over there are the restrooms.
 Once our camp is set up, we cook our first dinner (pasta with ratatouille!) under the stars over a campfire dug into the sand.
-With a bowl of tea warming our hands—it’s only a few degrees—we enjoy our first evening beneath the vastness of a magnificent starry sky and in an enveloping, reassuring silence.
-The second day begins like the ones that follow, with the morning ritual at sunrise around 6:30 a.m.: Patrice and Fleurice stoke the fire, prepare tea and breakfast while I check that the electronic devices are charged, map out our itinerary for the day, and determine the order of geological sites to visit.
-Very quickly, everyone naturally finds their place in this type of mission, and everything runs perfectly and smoothly.
+With a bowl of tea warming our hands—it’s only a few degrees—we enjoy our first evening beneath the vast expanse of a magnificent starry sky, enveloped in a reassuring silence.
+The second day begins just like the ones that follow, with the morning ritual at sunrise around 6:30 a.m.: Patrice and Fleurice stoke the fire, prepare tea and breakfast, while I check that the electronic devices are charged, map out our itinerary for the day, and determine the order of the geological sites to visit.
+Very quickly, everyone naturally finds their role in this type of mission, and everything runs smoothly and simply.

 Source: Author provided

 The days pass peacefully, one much like the next.
 It is only on the last afternoon that a surprise awaits us: our first (and last) encounter with the dingo, that famous wild dog and icon of the Australian bush.
 We are at the final outcrop, in the heart of the Inkamulla sub-dome.
-We are engaged in a lively discussion about the significance of folded structures and are carefully sampling, with chisel and hammer, rock slabs featuring folds that are crucial to understanding the formation of this geological structure.
-The evening light makes the red-ochre hue of the rock even more intense, highlighting its rounded, welcoming, and timeless contours.
+We’re engaged in a lively discussion about the significance of these folded structures and are carefully using a chisel and hammer to chip away rock samples from layers with folds that are crucial to understanding how this geological structure formed.
+The evening light makes the red-ochre hue of the rock—with its rounded, inviting, and timeless contours—even more intense.

-In fact, this looks like an Aboriginal cave, sheltered from predators, just a few meters up an easy climb.
+In fact, this looks like an Aboriginal cave, sheltered from wild animals, just a few meters up a climb that’s easy to scale.
 A few Aboriginal artifacts found in the dust bear witness to this.
-The shadows of the eucalyptus trees, with their mottled white trunks and light-green leaves, grow longer by the minute.
+The shadows of the eucalyptus trees—with their mottled white trunks and light-green leaves—grow longer with each passing minute.
 It is in this peaceful, surreal moment that a dingo nonchalantly approaches our group, which is deep in a geological discussion about our sampling technique for these small shear zones that we need to date.
-Curious, the dingo circles around us a few meters away and settles down on a rock to continue watching us.
+Curious, the dingo circles around us a few meters away and then sits down on a rock to continue watching us.

 What now?

-Before flying back to civilization, we stop by the post office in Alice Springs to mail the four barrels of samples—which we carefully cataloged and packed the night before in the parking lot of the Alice Springs motel—to France.
+Before flying back to civilization, we stop by the post office in Alice Springs to mail the four barrels of samples—which we had carefully cataloged and packed the previous evening in the parking lot of the Alice Springs motel—to France.

-Since returning to France in August 2020, I have carefully cut each sample into thin sections 30 micrometers thick, which can then be examined under an optical microscope, followed by a scanning electron microscope, an electron probe, and a laser ablation mass spectrometer, in order to quantify the mineral content of major chemical elements and rare earth elements.
+Since my return to France in August 2020, I have carefully sawn each sample to produce thin sections 30 micrometers thick that can be examined under an optical microscope, followed by a scanning electron microscope, an electron probe, and a laser ablation mass spectrometer, in order to quantify the mineral contents of major chemical elements and rare earth elements.

 Jonas Nollo, a second-year master’s student in the “Exploration and Reservoir Geology” program, is providing us with invaluable assistance on the analytical aspect of the study.
-If borders reopen, I sincerely hope he secures a PhD fellowship in Australia so he can continue this work exploring critical metals, which include rare earth elements: it’s a field with a bright future, because the ecological transition must happen with geologists!
+If borders reopen, I sincerely hope he secures a doctoral fellowship in Australia so he can continue this work exploring critical metals, which include rare earth elements: it’s a field with a bright future, because the ecological transition must be led by geologists!
 The initial results of our study will be presented in early July 2021 at the annual Goldschmidt International Conference, scheduled to take place (virtually) in Lyon.
-Through meticulous analysis, Jonas has identified four families of pegmatites with distinct mineral compositions that may have very different depths and ages of formation, and thus varying potential for rare earth elements.
+Through meticulous analysis, Jonas has identified four families of pegmatites with different mineralogical compositions that may have very distinct depths and ages of formation—and thus varying potentials for rare earth elements.
 He will quantify the chemical composition of major and critical elements using an electron microprobe and a mass spectrometer in early May.

 Bénédicte Cenki, Associate Professor at the University of Montpellier, EU H2020 MSCA visiting researcher at the University of Sydney, University of Montpellier